Category: Loading Dock Restraints

 Trailer restraints (also referred to as a dock lock) are designed as a safety measure for dock workers to prevent accidents.
 This includes premature trailer departure and trailer creep away from the wall.
 They are available in many styles and configurations.
 Advanced restrains include signal lights to communicate to the drive and dock worker of the status of the restraint.

-Impact vs Non-Impact
+Impact and Non-Impact

 The two main styles of vehicle restraints are impact and non-impact.
 Impact restraints are positioned via the truck reversing and pushing the restraint into position.
 On activation, a hook or lock comes out of its’ stored position.
 Non-impact do not contact a truck or trailer, aside from the hook or lock at the ICC bumper.